CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

 When I investigated more and more into GL and it's features, I kept on finding unoriginal ideas.
-So Greetlang `Plus`, is here to change that.
+So GreetLang `Plus`, is here to change that.
 Me personally, having spent so much work on that language, would like to pay it some justice after all my effort into essentially a harder version of Rust, C, and Python mixed together to vomit out some unoriginal ideas marketed as my own.
 I may be being a bit harsh on GreetLang, but I would like my language to be as original as possible (with some tried and tested elements from other languages, of course).
-If that means recreating the whole thing from the ground up, <br />
-`I will do it.`
+GreetLang+ also aims to add a better syntax, new features, and a lot more.
+When I created GreetLang, I did not really have a good grasp on programming as a whole, let alone designing the languages you use to write code

 <br />
 <br />